binodta/depWeaver/README.md

 - If a constructor returns (T, error) and the error is non-nil, Resolve returns that error.
 - If type casting fails internally (shouldn’t under normal use), Resolve returns an error.

+## Architecture

+For detailed architecture documentation including flowcharts and internal design, see [ARCHITECTURE.md](ARCHITECTURE.md).

-Limitations
+## Limitations

 - DepWeaver resolves by concrete types as returned by constructors.
-If you need interface-based resolution, return the interface type from your constructor (e.g., func NewRepo(db *DB) Repository).
+If you need interface-based resolution, return the interface type from your constructor (e.g., `func NewRepo(db *DB) Repository`).
-- Generic resolution requires specifying the exact type parameter, e.g., di.Resolve[*MyType]().
+- Generic resolution requires specifying the exact type parameter, e.g., `di.Resolve[*MyType]()`.
+- Scoped dependencies require explicit scope management - always call `DestroyScope()` to prevent memory leaks.

-Development
+## Development

 Run tests: